In this section, you will learn about the graphical layout of Capacity Planner, names of panels, and other elements that appear on the screen.

 - To the right of the segments is the heat map of the workload utilisation.

-- Along the top of the chart is a skyline chart which displays the number of workloads that were running at a given point of time.
+- Along the top of the chart is a skyline chart which displays the number of workloads that were running at a given point of time and their running costs.
 By default, daily granularity is displayed.

 - Each entry in a cell is a machine that has been running during that day.